Midyat: Economy

 Midyat is the regional center of commerce for the district, and is one of the largest cities in Mardin Province.
 Similarly with Mardin, the city is known for its Syriac handicrafts such as carpets, towels and other cloth goods.
 More specific to the city is its Syriac silver crafts called telkari, which are handcrafted filigreed ornaments.
-In December 2023, the Midyat Telkâri Museum was opened, exhibiting a wide variety of works from the Roman Empire, Byzantine Empire, Ottoman Empire and the Republican periods.
 To the east of the city there is a winery that makes traditional Syriac wine: a wine native to the region.
 Another staple in the Midyat market is its bulgur, which is a cereal food derived from wheat.

+In 1850, the Midyat Guest House was built at the highest point of the city, commissioned by the prominent Assyrian/Syriac Shabo family.
+The Guest House consists of three stories, and the roof is also accessible to which a view of the city of Midyat can be seen.
+The Guest House has since become a symbol of the city attracting domestic and foreign tourists.
+The Guest House has been used as a filming location for a number of TV series, films, and television programs, such as Sıla and Hercai.
+The building was eventually restored by the Municipality of Midyat to its original form.

+In December 2023, the Midyat Telkâri Museum was opened, exhibiting a wide variety of works from the Roman Empire, Byzantine Empire, Ottoman Empire and the Republican periods.
+The museum was established by the local municipality and is situated on top of a house built in 1850 by the Assyrian Gelle Hirmız family.

 Climate

 Midyat, part of the province of Mardin, has a semi-arid climate with very hot and dry summers and cold, wet, and occasionally snowy winters.
 Temperatures in summer usually increase to 40–50 C due to Mardin being situated right next to the border with Syria.
 Snowfall is quite common between the months of December and March, snowing for a week or two.
 Mardin has over 3,000 hours of sun per year.
 The highest recorded temperature is 48.8 °C.